JamesLouie/hello-pong-godot/README.md

 - **Left Paddle**: Use `W` (up) and `S` (down) keys
 - **Right Paddle**: Use `↑` (up) and `↓` (down) arrow keys
 - **Objective**: Keep the ball from passing your paddle
+- **Scoring**: Score a point when the ball passes your opponent's paddle
-- **Game Reset**: When the ball passes either paddle, the game automatically resets to the starting position
+- **Game Reset**: When a point is scored, the game automatically resets to the starting position

 ## Features

 - Classic Pong gameplay
+- Scoreboard system to track points
-- Automatic game reset when someone loses
+- Automatic game reset when someone scores
 - Smooth paddle movement with screen boundary limits
 - Ball physics with paddle angle-based deflection
 - Visual center line divider
-- No scoring system - just pure gameplay
+- Score display in the top corners

 ## Running the Game